Detail Header Image

 Contribution Rates and Calculations

 Employer contributions to social security are calculated as a percentage of each employee's gross salary.
-The standard contribution rate for employers is generally around 23.75%, but this can vary depending on the industry and type of employment contract.
+The standard contribution rate for employers is generally around 23.75%, but this can vary depending on the industry and type of employment contract of the members.

-On standard contributions, the employee also pays 11% from their gross salary, making a total combined amount of 34.75%.
+On standard contributions, the employees also pay 11% of their gross salary, for a total combined amount of 34.75%.

 Calculation Process: